-Mozambique’s president to speak to nation about cyclone
+1st cholera cases confirmed in Mozambique’s cyclone-hit city

+Cholera is a major concern for cyclone survivors now living in crowded camps, schools, churches and any land exposed by the still-draining flood waters.
+The disease is spread by contaminated food and water and can kill within hours.

+The World Health Organization has warned of a “second disaster” if waterborne diseases like cholera spread in the devastated region.

-BEIRA, Mozambique (AP) — Mozambican President Filipe Nyusi was to address the nation on Wednesday about how his government is responding to the devastation caused by Cyclone Idai, which has killed more than 460 people in his country and left 1.8 million people in need of urgent help.
+Mozambican President Filipe Nyusi was to address the nation on Wednesday afternoon about how his government is responding to the cyclone, which has killed more than 460 people in his country and left 1.8 million people in need of urgent help.

-Nyusi early last week estimated that 1,000 people had been killed by the cyclone after he flew over the vast, flooded plains of central Mozambique.
-The toll could be higher, said some emergency responders, who added that the actual figure may never be known.
-More bodies will be found as flood waters drain away.
+Nyusi early last week estimated that 1,000 people had been killed after he flew over the vast, flooded plains of central Mozambique.
+The toll could be higher, said some emergency responders, who said that more bodies will be found as floodwaters drain away.
+They said the actual figure of dead may never be known.

-Health workers were opening clinics across the hard-hit port city of Beira to try to reduce the deadly threat of cholera and other waterborne diseases.
-The World Health Organization has warned of a “second disaster” if such diseases break out.
+Health workers were opening clinics across Beira, the center of relief operations for the region.

-Some people in Beira have resorted to drinking stagnant water by the side of the road, increasing the chances of diarrhea, the medical charity Doctors Without Borders said Wednesday.
+Some people in the city have resorted to drinking stagnant water by the side of the road, increasing the chances of diarrhea, the medical charity Doctors Without Borders said.
 Other people are drinking from contaminated wells.

 The aid group said it has seen hundreds of cases of acute watery diarrhea in the past few days.